mkejeiri/MicroServicesOnDocker-Core2.0/README.md

     SWMKEY-1-0q/VYgCZaGug9GxupzFne3hiEfnr8vQuzj1eKEPMS/w

-Please remember to store this key in a password manager, since without it you will not be able to restart the manager.
+Please remember to store this key in a password manager, since without it we will not be able to restart the manager.

 ```